-->

 The research on the effects of moringa leaf powder on blood glucose levels carried out on rats and humans revealed some evidence of decreasing blood glucose level, but the evidence is not strong enough to recommend it as a treatment for people with diabetes [5].

-Research on moringa oleifera leaf extract revealed indicated that it may be used for the control of blood glucose and lipid concentration and prevention of hyperglycaemia and hyperlipidaemia [6].
+Research on moringa oleifera leaf extract revealed that it may be used for the control of blood glucose and lipid concentration and prevention of hyperglycemia and hyperlipidemia [6].
 A small research study on people with diabetes revealed that adding 50 grams of moringa leaves to a meal reduced the rise in blood sugar by 21% [7].

 The moringa plant have antibacterial properties, especially it has been found to be effective against a bacteria called Helicobacter pylori (H. pylori).
 H. pylori can live in the lining of the stomach, causing irritation and swelling in stomach gastritis (stomach inflammation), stomach ulcers and stomach cancer.
 H. pylori bacteria is a a risk factor for developing stomach cancer and a major cause of gastritis gastric and duodenal ulcers.